Oscar2401/funcion_correlacion/README.md

 ## Dependencies.

 To compile and run these codes is necessary: the gcc C compiler and the GSL libraries.
-Although it is parallelized for shared with OpenMP.
+Although it is parallelized for shared with OpenMP so it is necessary the compiler extension.

 The codes was written in C++ but Python is used to plot and show the outputs of each code.
-For thise reason,
+For thise reason, matplotlib and numpy libraries are indispensable.